 Allocates proceeds from the sale of the Farnum building to DTMB.
-If net proceeds are less than \$7.0 million, the shortfall would be appropriated to the department.
+If net proceeds are less than \$7.0 million, the shortfall would be appropriated to the department by the legislature.

 CAPITAL OUTLAY - UNIVERSITIES AND COMMUNITY COLLEGES

 Sec.
 873. Community College Projects